Blockstream/satellite/api/examples/README.md

 ./demo-rx.py
 ```

-This application will continuously wait for data broadcast directly by the API
+This application will monitor [server-sent
+events](../README.md#get-subscribechannels) that are generated by the API server
-over the Internet and then it will output the data to the same named pipe that
+whenever a new message is sent by a user.
+Then it will post the data towards the
-the Blockstream Satellite receiver would use, namely the pipe file at
+same multicast address and UDP port that the Blockstream Satellite receiver
-`/tmp/blocksat/api`.

-> NOTE: in case you want to concurrently run both the actual `blocksat-rx`
-> receiver application and the demo receiver, you will need to use another named
-> pipe for the demo receiver.
-Otherwise, the two applications would try to use
-> the same named pipe.
-To do so, run `./demo-rx.py -f pipe_file`, where
-> `pipe_file` is the name of the other named pipe file to be used for the demo
-> receiver.
+normally would.
+By default, this is the address `239.0.0.2:4433`, which in turn
+the API data reader listens to.

 Next, assuming for the explanation that the approach of [Example
-1](#example-1-sending-data-in-a-user-defined-protocol) is adopted, you can leave
+1](#example-1-sending-data-in-a-user-defined-protocol) is adopted, you can run
-the data reader running with:
+the API data reader with:

 ```
-./api_data_reader.py
+./api_data_reader.py --demo
 ```

+> NOTE: the Demo Rx application will pick an appropriate network interface in
+> order to send API messages.
+When the API data reader is launched with option
+> `--demo`, it will pick the same network interface as the Demo Rx, so the
+> communication between them will work.

 Finally, send a file with the API data sender application and wait until it pops
 in the data reader.